Hooked on Hooks

 To find out, we're going to have a look at how hooks work under the covers.
 We can then use this information to better understand what's going on in the hooks we use and help us to write our own custom hooks.

-Erin Zimmer is a senior developer at Cash App in Melbourne, Australia.
+Erin Zimmer is a senior developer at Atlassian in Melbourne, Australia.
 She's been writing code for over 15 years, and is passionate about building a web that's available to everyone.

 She also just really likes CSS.
 If you see her at a conference, she'll probably be knitting.